Louella Parsons: Ingrid Bergman

 In the early 1950s, the Los Angeles Examiner ran on its front page, above Parsons's byline: "Ingrid Bergman Baby Due in Three Months at Rome".
 Bergman had left her husband, neurologist Peter Lindström, to live in Italy with director Roberto Rossellini but the news that she might be pregnant was met with some skepticism.
 Bergman was well known for the angelic role of Sister Benedict in The Bells of St. Mary's.

 Hopper, who had been a public supporter of Bergman, had believed the actress' denial of the pregnancy, and printed a fervent repudiation of the rumor.
 However, Bergman was indeed pregnant and Hopper, enraged at being scooped, launched a PR campaign decrying Bergman for being pregnant out of wedlock and carrying a married man's child.
 Parsons had allegedly received the tip from Howard Hughes who was incensed at Bergman for being unable to shoot a film for him as promised.

 Reaction

 Reportedly, whereas Hopper was more inclined to see their much-publicized antagonism as funny and good for business, Parsons took it personally and saw Hopper as a rival in every possible way.
-Hopper also referred to Doc Martin as "that goddamn clap doctor", which infuriated Parsons.
+Hopper also referred to Parsons' husband, Harry "Doc" Martin, as "that goddamn clap doctor", which infuriated Parsons.

-It has been suggested that Hopper was set up as a columnist by Louis B. Mayer (with the blessing of other studio chiefs) to offset Louella's monopolistic power.
+It has been suggested that Hopper was set up as a columnist by Louis B. Mayer (with the blessing of other studio chiefs) to offset Parsons's monopolistic power.
 Gossip columnist Liz Smith, stated that: "The studios created both of them.
 And they thought they could control both of them.
 But they became Frankenstein monsters escaped from the labs."
 Hopper and Parsons had a combined readership of 75 million in a country of 160 million.